YanaApasova/DoListApp/README.md

 # DoListApp

-App was written using XCode 13.2.1 and Swift 5.5 version Tested on iPhone 11 pro max, physical device
+App was written using XCode 13.2.1 and Swift 5.5 version.
+ Tested on iPhone 11 pro max, physical device

 The aim was to create easy and functional to do list app, using CoreData.